cwendorf/CALM/docs/examples/extractingHypotheses.md

 ## HYPOTH 3       0       1      -1
 ```

 The intercept is equivalent to the mean of the last group.
-Parameters represent the difference between each group and the last group.
+Remaining parameters represent the difference between each group and the last group.

 #### Example: Effect Coding